Essential 100+ Python Interview Questions

 Python

-Case 3: When both parent and child have the init() method, but we can use the parent’s init() method
+Case 3: When both parent and child have the init() method, but we want to use the parent’s init() method

 you need to explicitly call its __init__() method within the child class’s __init__() method using super